shivibarlev/Bomberman/README.md

 - UniquePtr:  In the program we have a vector with this type of pointers that hold the two kinds of guards we have and all rest staticObjects (Walls, Boxes, door..)
 And for Bombs as well, separated uniquePtr.
 - We are using double dispatch to handle collision within all of the GameObjects

+### Installation
+I am working on a setup.exe but but to run this you need to install SFML on your computer.